h0lism/digitalgarden/src/site/notes/Kabbala & The Tree of Life.md

 Deliberately enters spiritual darkness, risking personal corruption to redeem the whole. the mission remains hidden from both the uninitiated and the Qlippoth.

+[17](https://www.lawofone.info/s/17).[19](https://www.lawofone.info/s/17#19) **Questioner:** How did **Jesus** learn this during his incarnation?

+**Ra:** I am Ra.
+This entity learned the ability by a natural kind of remembering at a very young age.
+Unfortunately, this entity first discovered his ability to penetrate intelligent infinity by becoming the distortion you call “angry” at a ****playmate****.
+This entity was touched by the entity known as **Jesus** to you and was fatally wounded.

+Thus the one known as **Jesus** became aware that there dwelt in him a terrible potential.
+This entity determined to discover how to use this energy for the good, not for the negative.
+This entity was extremely positively polarized and remembered more than most Wanderers do.

+[17](https://www.lawofone.info/s/17).[20](https://www.lawofone.info/s/17#20) **Questioner:** How did this aggressive action against a ****playmate**** affect **Jesus** in his spiritual growth?
+Where did he go after his physical death?

+**Ra:** I am Ra.
+The entity you call **Jesus** was galvanized by this experience and began a lifetime of seeking and searching.
+This entity studied first day and night in its own religious constructs which you call Judaism and was learned enough to be a rabbi, as you call the teach/learners of this particular rhythm or distortion of understanding, at a very young age.

+At the age of approximately thirteen and one-half of your years, this entity left the dwelling place of its earthly family, as you would call it, and walked into many other places seeking further information.
+This went on sporadically until the entity was approximately twenty-five, at which time it returned to its family dwelling, and learned and practiced the art of its earthly father.

+When the entity hpad become able to integrate or synthesize all experiences, the entity began to speak to other-selves and teach/learn what it had felt during the preceding years to be of an worthwhile nature.
+The entity was absolved karmically of the destruction of an other-self when it was in its last portion of lifetime and spoke upon what you would call a cross saying, “Father, forgive them for they know not what they do.”
+In forgiveness lies the stoppage of the wheel of action, or what you call karma.

 ![qbl_flamingsword.jpg](/img/user/images/qbl_flamingsword.jpg)